-There are over 600 licensed raffles and lotteries, according to the Gambling Commission, generating over £831m in sales in the year up to March 2020.
-Of this, £367m went to good causes, a 10.7% increase on the previous year.
+According to the Gambling Commission, there are now over 600 licensed raffles and lotteries, who generated a sum of over £831m in sales in the year up to March 2020.
+Of this, £367m went to good causes - a 10.7% increase on the previous year.

 What is prize-led fundraising?